nunoOliveiraqwe/jcrawler/README.md

 ## Functionalities
  +  User supplied regex's and groups
  +  Ability to use Tor network service
+ +  Four interfaces to make http requests

  ## TODO
  +  Add Support for Json and CSV as input for regex's and website's lists
  +  Add Support for Json, CSV and XML export formats
- +  Add Support for Robots.txt parsing
+ +  Add Support for Robots.txt parsing - currently porting google's robots.txt to java
- +  When crawl-delay is not set add a increasing back-off strategy
+ +  When crawl-delay is not set, add a increasing back-off strategy
  +  Add app commands
  +  Don't allow for groups in ungrouped regex